vechain/connex/README.md

 ### TypeScript(Recommended)

-This project is type definition of `Connex` API which can be used to in typescript projects.
+This project is the type definition of `Connex` API which can be used to in typescript projects.
 Install by the following command:

 ``` bash
 npm install @vechain/connex --save-dev